6 Warning Signs of Mood Disorders in Women

 If you recognize any of these warning signs in yourself or a woman you care about, you or your loved one might be struggling with a mood disorder.
 If any of these symptoms are present it is time to seek help.

-- Difficulty concentrating on tasks.
+Many people with mood disorders experience anxiety.
 If you have anxiety, your mind may seem active, but when you have to settle down to do one thing, you can’t focus.
 Your anxious thoughts distract you.
 Occasional disruption from anxiety is normal, but to feel this way all the time is not.
 Being depressed can also make concentration difficult.
 You may also find it difficult to make a decision about anything or to remember even the simplest things.

-- Drop off in performance.
 Maybe you have noticed that you aren’t performing well at work, or at school if you’re a student.
 If you play sports or exercise regularly, you may be thinking that you just can’t be bothered and you stop participating.
 These are signs that something isn’t right.

 Other Mood Disorder Symptoms in Women